This post is an informative guide on what tapping/the emotional freedom technique (EFT) is and how to use it.

 For example, “Even though I feel so overwhelmed as a new mom, I deeply love and accept myself.”

-4. Use your fingers to tap seven times on nine different acupressure points (energy meridians) in your body, while continuously speaking out loud about the negative emotion.
+4. Use your fingers to tap seven times (it doesn’t have to be exact) on nine different acupressure points (energy meridians) in your body, while continuously speaking out loud about the negative emotion.

 These points are located on your hand, head, face, and chest.
 (Instructional videos linked below.)